DaliaZegaya/DaliaZegaya/README.md

 - 🔭 I’m currently working on mood tracker mern app

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Docker
 <!--
 - 👨‍💻 All of my projects are available at [soon](soon) -->